- What is auto-py-to-exe?

 The first time it will create a file in the directory (which will be beside the .exe).
 Every time it is run, the new line will be added and this will be shown in the output.
 This means When you modify a file, it will stay modified.

 Every time this is run, it will create a new file in the temporary directory.
 This occurs because the .exe unpacks to a new directory every time it is run, so instead of finding old files (which can disappear any time because they are in the temp folder) you may as well use an absolute reference to somewhere else.

 As described in the section above, non-python files that are bundled into an executable when using one-file mode need care when being referenced due to how they are un-packaged.

-In the interface, when one-file mode is selected and the additional files section is expanded, a note can be found that references a stackoverflow question regarding "Bundling data files with PyInstaller (--onefile)".
+In the interface, when one-file mode is selected and the additional files section is expanded, a note can be found that references a StackOverflow question regarding "Bundling data files with PyInstaller (--onefile)".
 The first answer provides a nice snippet of code:

-import sys, os def resource_path(relative_path): """ Get absolute path to resource, works for dev and for PyInstaller """ try: # PyInstaller creates a temp folder and stores path in _MEIPASS base_path = sys._MEIPASS except Exception: base_path = os.path.abspath(".") return os.path.join(base_path, relative_path)
+import sys, os def resource_path(relative_path): """ Get the absolute path to the resource, works for dev and for PyInstaller """ try: # PyInstaller creates a temp folder and stores path in _MEIPASS base_path = sys._MEIPASS except Exception: base_path = os.path.abspath(".") return os.path.join(base_path, relative_path)

 When referencing files using relative references, instead of using

 open(resource_path('folder/my-file.jpg')).
 This appends the relative path you provided to the current / extracted location to make an absolute file reference which is safe to use.

 The reason you need to use this extra bit of code is because a one-file exe will unpack all of it's contents to a new folder in the operating systems temporary directory.
 This means the current working directory initially set in the application will not be where the files have been unpacked to unlike one-directory.
 This is why using relative references will work in one-directory but not in one-file - you need to adjust for the fact that the root of the project is now somewhere different.